docker-mailserver/docker-mailserver/docs/content/config/troubleshooting/debugging.md

 could not find any mention of incorrect logins here neither in the dovecot logs

+3. Check the supervisors logfiles `/var/log/supervisor`
+You can find the logs for startup of fetchmail, postfix and others here - they might indicate problems during startup

-3. Make sure you set your hostname to 'mail' or whatever you specified in your docker-compose.yml file or else your FQDN will be wrong
+4. Make sure you set your hostname to 'mail' or whatever you specified in your docker-compose.yml file or else your FQDN will be wrong

 ## Installation Errors